MarckK/companies-house-api/README.md

 4. [Contributions](#four-contributions)
 5. [Author](#five-authour)

 ## :one: Introduction

 In this section of the GenderPayGapHack, we explore the the 💷UK Gender Pay Gap Data 💷 and UK company information as returned by querying the UK Companies House API.
-We will initially be focusing on company officers.
+We will initially be focusing on information regarding active company officers.

 [Companies House API](https://developer.companieshouse.gov.uk/api/docs/index/gettingStarted/quickStart.html) is an authoritative source of company information: it provides a single API that exposes all company information delivered under the Companies Act and related legislation.